isomerpages/moe-yishunsec/_cca/Performing Arts/Modern Dance.md

 ### Key Student Outcomes

-* To use dance as a vessel to build character and impart values that will extend to every area of the student’s lives.
+* To use dance as a vessel to build character and impart values that will extend to every area of the students’ lives.
-* To create and nurture the artistic side of each Dancer and develop a Creative voice in their lives.
+* To create and nurture the artistic side of each dancer and develop a creative voice in their lives.
 * To learn how to work as a team and what it takes to work together as a collective for a bigger goal.
-* Founded in January 2020, Yishun Secondary School’s Modern Dance (Hip Hop) Club has been hard at work to breed a new wave of dancers to be a part of the Arts scene in Singapore.
-Hard work, Discipline, Consistency and Teamwork is our mantra.
-We strive to be one of the best dance clubs in Singapore.

 ### Highlights / Achievements